guhjy/2015ori-1/materials/study_02/interview-protocol.md

 # Step-by-step protocol for interview [Including full list of interview questions]

+## Background knowledge for interviewer

+[Insert definitin of fabricated data set]

 ## Step 1: Introduction

 First of all, on behalf of all researchers involved in this study, thank you very much for participating in our study.
 We highly appreciate the time and effort that you spent to create the fabricated dataset and take part in this interview.